Hubi2883/GR00T_RL/getting_started/LeRobot_compatible_data_schema.md

     "timestamp":0.04999995231628418, // timestamp of the observation
-    "annotation.human.action.task_description":0, // index of the task description in the meta/tasks.jsonl file "task_index":0, // index of the task in the meta/tasks.jsonl file "annotation.human.validity":1, // index of the task in the meta/tasks.jsonl file "episode_index":0, // index of the episode
+    "annotation.human.action.task_description":0, // index of the task description in the meta/tasks.jsonl file "task_index":0, // index of the task in the meta/tasks.jsonl file "annotation.human.validity":1, // index of the feedback in the meta/rewards.jsonl file "episode_index":0, // index of the episode
     "index":0, // index of the observation.
 This is a global index across all observations in the dataset.
     "next.reward":0, // reward of the next observation